 You can find Micha's CV here.

-I am about to graduate and looking for my next opportunity!
-If you find my research interests aligned with yours, please do not hesitate to reach out to me.
+Micha is always looking for the next opportunity!
+If you find his research interests aligned with yours, please do not hesitate to reach out to him.

 News and Updates